 History has a way of repeating itself, even with fashion.
 The unveiling of a season's new collections almost always includes a decisive nod to a previous 'best' decade in fashion, if not multiple.
-Lately, there's been a big push for the return of puffed-up '80s sleeve silhouettes, and the psychedelic tie-dye prints as seen on Gabriela Hearst's Spring/Summer 2021 runway that could easily be transplanted to a 1960s scene at Woodstock.
+Lately, there's been a big push for the return of ‘80s fashion like puffed-up sleeve silhouettes, and the psychedelic tie-dye prints as seen on Gabriela Hearst's Spring/Summer 2021 runway that could easily be transplanted to a 1960s scene at Woodstock.
 On the Gen Z front, it's all about the Y2K aesthetic right now (cue the Fiorucci tees and rainbow-bright color palettes!).
 It feels like the last ten years have been a repeat loop when it comes to referencing eras of fashion past — but are things about to change?

 You don't need to be reminded what a year 2020 was.
 The pandemic, racial injustice coming to a head yet again, a recession, political upheaval, and everything in between.
 It's shaken the world to its core and there's little possibility that disruption won't trickle down to the fashion industry.
 It's fair to presume that, despite artistic inclinations to return to the past for inspiration, this post-pandemic existence may spark a new era of dressing that still looks to the past, but through a lens that's better tapped into the future.